objectrocket/opsy/README.md

 Install opsy for development (ensure you are in your previously created virtualenv) `~/opsy $ pip install --editable .`

+A database should be created for opsy and initialized by running:
+`opsy init-db`

 Run the app via uWSGI
 `~/opsy $ uwsgi -M --wsgi-file contrib/uwsgi/wsgi.py --callable app --http-socket 0.0.0.0:5000 --processes 4 --mule=contrib/uwsgi/scheduler.py`